InfuseAI/primehub-site/docs/introduction.md

 ---

 **PrimeHub** is composed of a **User Portal** and an **Admin Portal**.
-The User Portal provides features aimed at data scientists and team members, and the Admin Portal provides features configuration options relevant to platform administrators.
+The User Portal provides features aimed at data scientists and team members, and the Admin Portal provides configuration options relevant to platform administrators.

 ## User Portal